Galaxy Note 10 Plus: Camera improvements make a mark

 |AU$1,699

+Aug 19•Apple Pencil alternative: The Logitech Crayon is back on sale for $50

-Discuss: Galaxy Note 10 Plus ongoing review: Samsung's camera gets a big boost
+Discuss: Galaxy Note 10 Plus ongoing review: Night mode camera makes a difference

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.